4 Nov 2022

 What about Andy Warhol?
-Doesn’t he make art out of other people’s photo?
-Arguably, a work on require minimum amount of creativity to be considered original.
+Doesn’t he make art out of other people’s photos?
+Arguably, a work on requires a minimum amount of creativity to be considered original.
 As Andy has included other creative elements into the work instead of directly replicating from the original, the work would satisfy the creativity and original elements to be protected by copyright.

-If you are taking photos of paintings at a gallery, there may be copyright issue if the painting is not in the public domain (see below) and it is the sole component of the photo.
-On the other hand, if you are taking photo of a section of the gallery with more than one art work, and you selected the camera, angle, lighting, shades and distance.
+If you are taking photos of paintings at a gallery, there may be a copyright issue if the painting is not in the public domain (see below) and it is the sole component of the photo.
+On the other hand, if you are taking a photo of a section of the gallery with more than one artwork, and you selected the camera, angle, lighting, shades and distance.
 These are all creative elements that would give you the copyright of the photo.

 The court has also held that even compilations and databases would have sufficient originality for copyright protection (through the collection and classification of data).
-However, copyright does not necessarily protect investment of labour, equipment and know-how, you must show a minimum amount of creativity and originality.
+However, copyright does not necessarily protect the investment of labour, equipment and know-how.
+You must show a minimum amount of creativity and originality.

 In addition, facts and discoveries are not protected by copyright law unless it is a compilation or an original writing about the facts.
-This is to encourage people to build on existing knowledge and share information on facts and discoveries.
+This encourages people to build on existing knowledge and share information on facts and discoveries.

 To be granted copyright protection, work must be fixed in a physical form that is capable of identification and last more than a “transitory duration”.
 Graffiti, sandcastles and ice sculptures are deemed to have copyright even though they do not last very long.
 You may have infringed on someone else’s right to the property by spray painting on a wall, but that is a different legal issue and does not affect the copyright to your work.

-Tangible does not necessarily mean that it can be seen or read by human.
-Copyright is extended to sound or video recording, computer, information on cloud and on the internet.
+Tangible does not necessarily mean that it can be seen or read by humans.
+Copyright is extended to sound or video recording, computer, and information on the cloud and on the internet.
 So long as a work that is saved and can be seen, watched, used or heard on a device would allow for copyright protection.

-The common categories of copyright protected works are as follow:
+The common categories of copyright-protected works are as follows:

 What about other works like makeup, hairstyle or dances published on social media?